jaredkosanovic/no-headwind/content/post/bike-to-oregon-2020/day-4.md

 +++
 author = "Jared Kosanovic"
-title = "Biking to Oregon: Day 4 - A day trip to the bunkhouse." date = "2021-02-17" description = "The first full day of Minnesota, filled with light rain, construction, and questionable dogs." tags = [
+title = "Biking to Oregon: Day 4 - A Day Trip to the Bunkhouse" date = "2021-02-17" description = "The first full day of Minnesota, filled with light rain, construction, and questionable dogs." tags = [